HertzDevil/AddmusicK/README.md

 #### Things that have actually been added

 - There can be spaces between `#` and the preprocessor directive identifier
+- full nesting of `#ifdef` and friends for both music and sound effects
 - `#if` produces false instead of failing if the preprocessor constant is not defined
 - `#else`, `#elseif`
 - `#error` (mentioned in the doc but never really worked)